codeZeilen/SMailDir/README.md

 The synchronization preserves the object structure of MDMessageEntries.
 So if an email file was moved, the corresponding MDMessageEntry object is also moved to another MDMailBox object.

 ## Open issues
-* Currently the synchronization only synchronizes messages but not new or deleted folders
 * Deleting messages in a GMail maildir might not delete them properly as GMail interprets deletion differently
+* Be aware of synchronization issues.
+The process is not 100% robust yet.
+Although it happens very seldomly, single mail can get lost.
+We are working on it (see issue #3 and #4)